deploymenttheory/terraform-provider-jamfpro/docs/consolidated-developer-guide.md

 Some resources represent system-wide configuration that always exists in Jamf Pro:

 **Characteristics:**
-- Cannot be "created" or "deleted" in the traditional sense
+- Cannot be "created" or "deleted" in the traditional sense (the configuration always exists in Jamf Pro)
-- Use hardcoded singleton IDs
+- Use hardcoded singleton IDs to represent the single instance of the configuration
-- Create operations call UPDATE API methods
+- Create operations call UPDATE API methods since the configuration already exists
-- Delete operations only remove from Terraform state
+- Delete operations only remove from Terraform state, leaving the configuration unchanged in Jamf Pro

 **Singleton ID Naming:**
 - Format: `jamfpro_{resource_name}_singleton`